-- The muzzle of the pistol must be pointing in a safe direction at all times, and fingers should be outside of the trigger guard.
-Put the safety in its "safe" position by pushing fully rearward until the red dot is covered.
-The hammer must be cocked to engage the safety. - Remove the magazine from the pistol by pushing in on the magazine latch.
-REMEMBER that even though the magazine has been removed, a live round may remain in the chamber (see "Unloading Warning," above). - 3.
+- 1. The muzzle of the pistol must be pointing in a safe direction at all times, and fingers should be outside of the trigger guard. - 2.
+Remove the magazine from the frame by pressing the magazine latch.
+REMEMBER that even though the magazine has been removed, a live round remaining in the chamber can still be fired (see "Unloading Warning," above). - 3.
 Hold the pistol firmly and grasp the slide.
 Retract the slide to its rearmost position briskly to extract and eject any chambered cartridge.
-Always double check visually that the chamber, breech-face, and the interior of the frame are clear of any live rounds.
+Always double check, visually and physically, the chamber, breech-face, and the interior of the frame are clear of any live rounds.
 When the slide is fully retracted, push upward on the slide stop, then allow the slide to move forward until it comes to rest with the rear projection of the slide stop resting in the notch on the lower left side of the slide.